MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-01-Explore-Azure-Databricks.md

 Azure Databricks is a Microsoft Azure-based version of the popular open-source Databricks platform.

-Similarly to Azure Synapse Analytics, an Azure Databricks *workspace* provides a central point for managing Databricks clusters, data, and resources on Azure.
+An Azure Databricks *workspace* provides a central point for managing Databricks clusters, data, and resources on Azure.

+In this exercise, you'll provision an Azure Databricks workspace and explore some of its core capabilities.

 This exercise should take approximately **20** minutes to complete.